chrisx8/infra/roles/samba_share/READMD.md

 # Ansible Role: `samba_share`

-This role installs and configures several application for file sharing, including:
+This role installs and configures several application for file sharing, including Samba and SFTP.

-- Cockpit
-- Samba and SFTP

 Notes:

-- This role depends on the `cockpit` role.
 - The Samba config will set up home directory shares for users.

 Required facts: `distribution`